Kingston was called Cyninges tun in 838.

 Kingston was called Kingestowne upon Thames in 1589.
 The name means ‘the king’s manor or estate’ from the Old English words cyning and tun.

 Outside one of Kingston’s most notable buildings, The Guildhall, is a large stone surrounded by blue railings.
 This is Kingston’s celebrated Coronation Stone – the King’s Stone – possibly linked to the coronation of at least seven Anglo Saxon kings.
-The stone is known to have been positioned in the Saxon chapel of St. Mary which collapsed in 1730 then placed at the old Guildhall in the Market Place where it was used
+The stone is known to have been positioned in the Saxon chapel of St. Mary which collapsed in 1730 then placed at the old Guildhall in the Market Place where it was used as a public mounting block.

 Kingston upon Thames, also known as Kingston, is the principal settlement of the Royal Borough of Kingston upon Thames in southwest London.
 It was the ancient market town where Saxon kings were crowned.Kingston was part of large ancient parish in the country of Surrey and the town was an ancient borough, reformed in 1835.